Hofmannl/GraphAndLLMbasedRedundancyAnalysis/README.md

 Redundant requirements can be paired and between this pairs redundancies can be found.

-We use the User Stories from [nlp-stories](https://github.com/ace-design/nlp-stories/tree/main) and [user story repo](https://zenodo.org/records/8136975)
+We use the User Stories from [nlp-stories](https://github.com/ace-design/nlp-stories/tree/main) and [user story repo](https://zenodo.org/records/8136975).
 We compared our LLM approach against a formal graph-based approach.

 ## Folder explanation

 - Datasets: Contains the annotated [nlp-stories](https://github.com/ace-design/nlp-stories/tree/main)
-- ExamplesForPmc: Contains some examples how the actual interaction (prompts) are written based on the formal structure in [Prompt Examples](#prompt_examples).
+- ExamplesForPmc: Contains some concrete examples how the actual interaction (prompts) is written based on the formal structure in [Prompt Examples](#prompt_examples).
 - results_gpt_approach
   - Results for general redundancy analyses (Redundancy_Analyse.xlsx)
   - Results for strict redundancy analyses (Strict_Redundancy_Analyse.xlsx)
   - Results for ignored US and time consumption (to find in the output_detections_highlighting_*.xlsx)
 - results_graph_approach
-  - Results of the strict redundancy analyse for G19 in JSON + CSV format
+  - Results of the strict redundancy analyses for G19 in JSON + CSV format
-  - Results of the strict redundancy analyse for G22 in JSON + CSV format
+  - Results of the strict redundancy analyses for G22 in JSON + CSV format
 - src_gpt_approach: containg the source code of our implementation.
-Please, consider for installation our installation and dependecies description
+For installation, please refer to our installation and dependency description.
   - [ ] /controller: Implementation of the Fask API endpoint.
   - [ ] /future_work: Contains future experiments in jupyter notebook form (partly done).
-  - [X] /prompt_structure : Containing the prompts used for our experiments.
+  - [X] /prompt_structure : Contains the prompts used for our experiments.
-  - [X] /results: All results achieved during our developments.
+  - [X] /results: All results achieved during our experiments.
   - [X] /support_functions: As our implementation is based on a functional approach this src folder contains all abstracted functions.
   - [X] /support_functions_test: Tests for the support functions (pythonic style to organise tests).
   - [X] /utils: Utility functions.